Heimdal

 In fact, part of the deep web might include your old blog from 10 years ago which search engines fail to index because it’s very old and devoid of content.
 Seems pretty harmless, right?

 What is illegal is not just to access and browse the overlay networks called the deep web or dark web, but to look into illegal services sold on these networks.
 Or to attempt to hack things without permission.
-That’s what can get someone in trouble, not just simply the browsing.
+Like trying to gain access to sensitive information gated on the deep web.

 What Is the Intellectual Dark Web?